Special Gardens

 Corner of Fulton Street and Stanyan Street

-After Russell's death in 2018 at age 86, four of her friends decided to carry on her work, forming a volunteer group that has since expanded the garden along Stanyan Street with native California plants including salvia, buckwheat, evening primrose, and red flowering currant.
+After Kathleen's passing in 2018 at age 86, some of her friends decided to carry on her work, forming a volunteer group that has since expanded the garden along Stanyan Street with native California plants including salvia, buckwheat, evening primrose, and red flowering currant.
 The group meets the first Saturday of each month from 10am to noon, and all are welcome to join.
-A dedicated park bench with a plaque reading "She shared beauty and kindness with all who entered here" honors Russell's memory and has become a stop on geocaching scavenger hunts.
-Kathleen's Corner serves as a beautiful reminder that small acts of stewardship can transform not just a patch of earth, but the entire spirit of a place.
+A dedicated park bench with a plaque reading "She shared beauty and kindness with all who entered here" honors Kathleen's memory and has become a stop on geocaching scavenger hunts.
+On workdays the volunteers wear a kind of uniform: grey T-shirts with a purple Princess tree blossom on the front and Kathleen's Garden Volunteer in script on the back, designed for the group by a neighbor.

 AIDS Memorial Grove